How to search, plan and book train travel in Italy

 Italo, operated by NTV, also offers high-speed services.
 Both have comfortable seating, onboard services, and free wifi.
 They are top-of-the-line train options and the most expensive option.

-Click to search, compare, and book train tickets in Italy and the rest of Europe here.
+Click to search, compare, and book train tickets in Italy here.

 Major train stations for cruise travelers in Italy